patlegris/webofpat/wp-content/plugins/stops-core-theme-and-plugin-updates/readme.txt

 * New contributor: <a href="https://profiles.wordpress.org/ronalfy">ronalfy</a>

 == Upgrade Notice ==

+= 6.1.0 =
+Filters for logs.
+Can now change email address for automatic updates.

 = 6.0.5 =
 New filter mpsum_default_options.
 Style fixes for list views.